weTobias/2020-Abgabe02-Muehlbacher-Toporsch-Weigl/README.md

 Tasks that should be completed.
 Documentation for every part of code is mandatory for every task.

 **Original Project**
-- [ ] Find mistakes and correct them.
+- [x] Find mistakes and correct them.

 **Generics implementation**
-- [ ] Create a new implemetation of the queue, that handles different types of data with the use of generics.
+- [x] Create a new implemetation of the queue, that handles different types of data with the use of generics.

 **Testing**
-- [ ] Create test classes for every class and get 100% test coverage.
+- [x] Create test classes for every class and get 100% test coverage.

+**Maven**
+- [ ] Create Markdown Page for Maven Site.
+- [ ] Add pictures for Developers.
+- [ ] Set up Maven to build without errors.